ninokth/terra-aws/docs/TERRAFORM_hitchhiker_guide.md

 This guide explains how Terraform actually thinks - not how marketing describes it.
 Once you understand these concepts, Terraform becomes predictable, even boring.
 And boring infrastructure is the highest compliment.

+**Terraform is best understood as a graph evolution engine.** This guide explains how to think in graphs when designing Terraform systems.

 ## About This Guide

 **Why this exists:** Most Terraform tutorials teach you *how* to write code.
 This guide explains *why* Terraform works the way it does - the mental model, the underlying principles, the "metaphysics" of infrastructure as code.
 Once you understand the model, the syntax becomes obvious and the behavior becomes predictable.